 Dormitory housing is available for single men and women.
-Married students should contact the Student Development Office for information concerning married student housing.
 Information concerning facilities available for handicapped students may also be requested from the Student Development Office.

 Students must be enrolled in class taking place during the Cycle(s) in which they are living in the Residence Hall unless a written exception has been given.
-Single- and double-occupancy rooms are provided for students in the dorm.
+Single- and doubleoccupancy rooms are provided for students in the dorm.
 Each room is equipped with complete bathroom including shower, and one closet per student.
 Dorm rooms have individually controlled heating/cooling systems.
 Lounges and laundry facilities are provided on each dorm floor.
 Inquiries for housing in the dorm should be directed to the Student Development Office.

-The school also has housing available in an apartment building named Philadelphia Hall.
-Inquiries for housing in Philadelphia Hall should be directed to the Business Office.
 Students with special disability needs are encouraged to contact the Student Development Office to discuss their individual housing needs.